VINCENT-Lucas/PokemonTCGP/README.md

 By pressing a card, you can add it or remove it from your collection.

 Used languages: Python
-Librairies: os, Tkinter, PIL, json, pandas, io, bs4, re
+Librairies: os, Tkinter, PIL, json, pandas, io, bs4, re, sys